acorn-io/acorn-oss-workshop/steps/domain.md

 - http://voteui.vote.k8sapps.xyz
 - http://resultui.vote.k8sapps.xyz

-On top of this approach, we can also define domain when running the app as we will see below.
+On top of this approach, we can also define a domain at launch time as we will see below.

 ## Defining a domain at runtime